OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 We at OpenINF are always interested in finding ways to optimize things and be more efficient.
-One particular use case of **[the Japanese colon][]** that we have picked-up is immediately after the classification portion of a commit message title.
+One particular use case of **[the Japanese colon][]** that we have picked-up is in its placement immediately after the _**[Classification][]** portion_ in the titles of commit messages written sure to be abiding by our commit message format and style guidelines*hellip;
+title.

 Rather than using an ordinary colon from the ANSI, ASCII, or Unicode character sets, we